jonathanlilly/ghostly/README.md

 You could of course easily disable the home page blog if you prefer to have static content.

 Jekyll has two ways of keeping track of posts, [categories and tags](https://jekyllrb.com/docs/posts/#categories-and-tags).
 Since the categories are here employed to implement the double blog, it would be better to use tags for your organization.
-Also, nothing prevents one from labelling the same post both `homepage` and `blog`, but you probably don't want the same post showing up in two different places.
+If you happen to need to use multiple categories on the same posts, make sure that either "`blog`" or "`homepage`" is the first category listed.
+Labelling the same post both "`homepage`" and "`blog`", in order to have the same post showing up in two different places, won't work with the way the double blog is implemented.

 ### Commenting via CommentBox